 Maximizing the effectiveness of AI in the workplace depends on reframing the conversation around AI from the macro to the micro, from the robot taking over the workforce to a working companion that handles certain types of tasks.

 For example, generative AI can automate tasks and analyze data, but it takes a human to process the products of AI and consider them within real-world contexts, experiences, and history.
-This partnership, when developed thoughtfully, maximizes the benefits AI can bring to a business and to employees’ careers.
+When developed thoughtfully, this partnership maximizes the benefits AI can bring to a business and employees’ careers.

-Employees may be less hesitant to engage with AI tools when presented in this way.
+When presented in this way, employees may be less hesitant to engage with AI tools.
 From there, it is up to managers and other business leaders to prepare their workforce to embrace artificial intelligence at work.
 Managers need to ensure that employees do not feel their value is in question or being undercut.

 Securing full-scale AI adoption requires support through reskilling, upskilling, and disseminating information that can help employees adapt to new perspectives in work, productivity, and success.